UCI-GDIM31/class-activities-jaydeni86/README.md

 https://docs.google.com/document/d/15Bf9iq4hlaq_e307D2wAsGnGOj82cBwZpf1YgvIXKqo/edit?usp=sharing
 Role: UI

-The code was originally in Worldspace but needed to be use translate which is an object space.
+The code was originally in Worldspace but needed to be use Translate which is an object space.

 ## Open-Source Assets
 ### W1